LearnersGuild/curriculum-app/modules/Auth-Snapshot-Simple--Goal-444/README.md

 ## Description

 You will start by cloning a starter app the has full CRUD functionality.
-From here, you will implementing auth using `express-session`, `bcrypt`, and `cookie-parser`.
+From here, you will implementing auth using `express-session`, `bcrypt`.

 ### Setting Up Your Snapshot